thechitesh/transferservice/README.md

 ### Swagger UI

 The Rest specification for the service is defined in the **_transferapplication.yaml_** file.
-This file can be opened into Swagger Editor.
+This file can be opened into Swagger Editor, it gives a good insight of the specification on which the services a build.

 Also, Spring Boot Swagger support is added in the project.
-The following URL will give the details of available REST service exposed by the applicaiton and also it provides a way to test those endpoints.
+The following URL will give the details of available REST service exposed by the application.
+Swagger UI integration is also good for testing the services.

 `http://localhost:9080/transferapplication/swagger-ui.html`

 ## Error Codes and Text

+In case of failure, the error json is send to the user, which has a code and human readable text.
+Below are the tabular representation of error code and the text.
+These error codes are mapped with the approporiate HTTP Status Codes.

 |Error Code | HTTP Status Code | Error Message  |
 | --------  |:-------------:| -----|